x81k25/k3s-baremetal-terraform/readme.md

 ## Overview

 This project contains Terraform configurations to automate the deployment of a full-featured K3s cluster on local bare metal infrastructure.
-It uses modular design to manage each component independently, including K3s installation, Rancher management, ArgoCD for GitOps, PostgreSQL databases, AI/ML tools, and specialized media services.
+It uses modular design to manage each component independently, including K3s installation, Rancher management, ArgoCD for GitOps, PostgreSQL databases, AI/ML tools, data orchestration with Dagster, and specialized media services including rear differential monitoring.

 ## Repository Structure